 Summer of Music: the Long Beach Municipal Band

 The Long Beach Municipal Band has become a treasured part of the city’s cultural landscape.
-This year’s summer concert series, themed “Sunset Serenade,” offers a rich variety of musical genres—from patriotic and western, to cinematic scores, jazz, opera, and Latin rhythms, as well as pop favorites.
-Each week introduces a new sound, ensuring every performance feels fresh.
+The 2026 summer concert series, themed “Picnics and Pops,” offers a rich variety of musical genres—from patriotic tunes to love songs, cinematic scores, jazz and classic rock, along with some Disney magic.
+Each week introduces a new sound, ensuring every performance feels unique and fresh.
+All performances begin at 6:30 PM and are free to attend.
+Bring blankets, chairs and picnic style dinners and snacks and enjoy an evening of free live music in Long Beach Parks!

 Concerts will take place on set days at these five parks: